 The starting area will serve as merely a stepping stone or test area to really get acquainted with the game’s laws and physiques.
 This is key in Breath of the Wild since the environment will constantly interact with you every step of the way.
 At times, it can be your greatest ally or your harshest obstacle.
 Like any wilderness, the world presents itself with vegetation of all kinds as well as creatures to inhabit all of it.
 Animals and monsters all behave quite naturally and Link will need to know how to hunt properly if he is to remain successful in his survival in this scary world.

-One learns the power of the nature when not only the creatures but the world interacts through the weather changes.
-Prepare to feel the sun glazing upon the land as well pouring rains and even thunder storms.
-With such attention given to weather, there is also a thermometer to measure up how well dressed Link is in order to go through the hottest deserts as well as the freezing mountain tops.
-Exploration in itself is so fun and sometimes even as puzzle just to reach certain points in the game.
+One learns the power of nature when not only the creatures but the world interacts through the weather changes.
+Prepare to feel the sun glazing upon the land as well pouring rains and even thunderstorms.
+With such attention given to weather, there is also a thermometer to measure up how well-dressed Link is in order to go through the hottest deserts as well as the freezing mountaintops.
+Exploration is so fun and sometimes, puzzles are sitting around every corner in the game.
 The developers were absolutely serious when they mentioned that any point you see in the game can be reached.
 The tough part is actually getting there and having Link trained enough to be able to reach these areas.

 For the first time ever, Link can freely jump without the use of upgrades of any sorts.
 This is a clear change in the Zelda series and there is no better setting to introduce this than a world where Link will need to do a lot of climbing.
 The stamina bar makes a return and our hero is a lot bolder and more athletic than other past depictions of him.
 Combat is dynamic and demands to make quick decisions as to how you approach your enemies.
 Should Link go in “swords blazing” or hang back quietly approach for a silent kill?
 Perhaps using the environment and the different tools to take out the targets by distance?
 The choice is always entirely up to you.

-The best part is that the game hands you al the major basic tools upon the completion of the starting area: The Isolated Plateau which was presented in past demo gameplays.
+The best part is that the game hands you al the major basic tools for the completion of the starting area: The Isolated Plateau which was presented in past demos.
 This includes the paraglider and all the runes to use with Link’s new item: the mysterious Sheikah Slate.
 This mysterious item is used as both a navigation tool as well powerful tools such as magnetism, freezing water and stopping time off some objects.

 The game does a great in leading the player in understanding in what they are about to jump into.
 Upon having gained all the initial tools to use in your journey, the game will kick off the main intrigue into multiple quests in which Link can attack at his discretion.
 Every player will play the game differently and will experience the world presented in Breath of the Wild in their own way.
 Furthermore, the main storyline will always remain as engaging and as impactful no matter what quest, sidequest or errand you are occupying yourself with.
 It is mind boggling how everything is somehow intertwined and even a small side quest could give you hints on how to do or make certain things that will make your adventure a little easier.
 It’s a simple concept of you getting back as much as you put in.
 The game will respond.